 Figure 3XX.
-Posteriors of abundance and occupancy effect sizes for canopy and elevation for HELE.
+Posterior distributions of abundance and occupancy effect sizes for canopy and elevation for HELE.
 Red circles represent the mean and red lines represent the 85% credible intervals.

 Northern Barrens Tiger Beetle

-Based on preliminary modeling in unmarked (table 4XX), we selected coefficient of variation of elevation (elevation CV) and canopy cover as abundance and occupancy covariates in our JAGS model.
+Based on preliminary modeling in unmarked (table 4XX), we selected coefficient of variation of elevation (elevation CV) and canopy cover as the two most important covariates for both abundance and occupancy.
 Mean tiger beetle abundance was positively affected by elevation CV (0.7, 0.2 SD) and canopy cover (0.3, 0.2 SD) (Fig. XX).
-Both 85% credible intervals (CRI) excluded zero (0.37 to 0.99 and 0.02 to 0.64, respectively) (Fig. XX), though canopy cover was only marginally significant.
 Initial plot occupancy for tiger beetles was positively affected by both elevation (0.7, 0.3 SD) and canopy cover (0.8, 0.3 SD), with 85% credible intervals that did not include zero (0.2 to 1.1 and 0.3 to 1.3, respectively) (Fig. XX).

 Table 5XX.
 Tiger beetle abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a negative binomial distribution in all models.
 Parameter estimates are given with 85% confidence intervals.
 Bolded parameter estimates are significant at p < 0.15.